Financial Aid Academic Progress Policy

-As a student who has been awarded financial assistance at Westmont College, it is important that you are aware of our policy that will allow you to remain in good standing and make satisfactory progress toward your intended degree.
+As a student who has been awarded financial assistance at Westmont College, it is important that you are aware of our policy that will allow you to remain in good standing and make satisfactory progress toward the completion of your program of study.
 Failure to make satisfactory academic progress may result in the loss of your financial aid awards.

 Federal regulations require that all students receiving Title IV aid meet or exceed the academic requirements of the institution.
-In addition, Westmont College requires all students receiving institutional aid to meet or exceed the academic requirements of the institution.
+In addition, Westmont College requires all students receiving institutional aid to meet or exceed the standards of academic progress (see "Satisfactory Academic Progress").
 In order to comply, all financial aid recipients at Westmont College will have their academic progress monitored following the conclusion of each semester or period of enrollment (including Mayterm).

 In order to receive financial aid, a student must first: